 Legislative Branch

 The legislative branch is responsible for making laws.
-This branch typically consists of a parliament or congress, which may be bicameral (two houses) or unicameral (one house).
-Members of the legislative branch are elected by the public and represent the interests of their constituents.
+In most democratic systems, this branch consists of a parliament or congress, which may be unicameral (one chamber) or bicameral (two chambers).
+For instance, the United States Congress includes the House of Representatives and the Senate, while the United Kingdom Parliament is composed of the House of Commons and the House of Lords.
+Members are typically elected by the public, representing the interests of their constituents.

 • Creates and passes legislation